 Well, here is a story for you…

 Since she was in a good bit of pain at the evaluation, I offered to open her tooth right then and there.
 I was concerned that her pain could get worse over the remainder of the holiday weekend.
-So, I gave her a treatment plan, presented her the fees, and upon checkout she decided not to stay for treatment since she realized that her insurance had maxed out.
-I guess her pain wasn’t that bad after all?
+I gave her a treatment plan and presented her the fees, but she decided upon checkout not to stay for treatment.
+(Turns out she realized her insurance had maxed out.
+I guess her pain wasn’t that bad after all?)

-So I stopped my testing and discussed with the patient that we could do the root canal at any time.
-But if time is making her feel better, then perhaps we have the opportunity for her to recover even more.
-One piece of the puzzle that I didn’t know initially: she had a bite adjustment from her GP a few days before she came to my office the day after Christmas.
-She insisted on a referral to my office just based on her previous experiences with tooth pain.
-She finally mentioned it to me on her second visit, since she said her pain was initially an 8, then after the bite adjustment it was a 6 and then it went to a 3, and now she had no pain.
-No wonder why I didn’t notice that her bite was off at the time of the evaluation, because it was already adjusted!
-All of her tests when she initially visited me indicated that she needed a root canal.
-I know now, because we waited, that her testing was a false positive.
-Do you see now how time could “heal all wounds”?
-It is something that you need to be aware of as a possibility.
+One piece of the puzzle that I didn’t know initially: She had a bite adjustment from her GP a few days before she came to my office the day after Christmas.
+Apparently, she had insisted on a referral to my office based on her previous experiences with tooth pain.
+I wasn’t aware of this until her second visit, since she said her pain was initially an 8, then after the bite adjustment a 6, and then down to a 3.
+(No wonder why I didn’t notice that her bite was off at the time of the evaluation — it was already adjusted!)

-She looked at me with complete gratitude that there would be no root canal today!
-Yes, her buildup was deep, but so were some of the restorations on her other teeth.
-So, perhaps she can tolerate deep restorations.
+When she found out that she wasn’t going to have a root canal, she gave me a look of complete gratitude.
+Yes, her buildup was deep, but so were some of the restorations on her other teeth… perhaps she can tolerate deep restorations.
 Since the crown was on with permanent cement already, I wanted to wait for more definitive symptoms.
 Yeah, I lost some production that day, but it’s better for me to do it this way.
 Man, am I glad that we waited for her treatment!

 It just makes me wonder, how many root canals are we doing because we are not giving the patient the chance to recover from the normal postoperative period?

 I often give the patient what I call a “two week check.”
-So if a patient comes to me and has either symptoms that are not that bad or localized, or they recently had some dental work that could be the culprit, I usually have them wait before we start treatment.
-I see them again at no additional charge (and I tell them that so they do come back).
-I re-evaluate them and go through my diagnostic tests again, and then I compare the findings to my initial tests.
+If a patient comes to me and has either symptoms that are not that bad or are localized — or they recently had some dental work that could be the culprit — I usually have them wait before we start treatment.
+I then schedule to see them again at no additional charge (and I tell them beforehand so they will actually come back).
+At that point, I re-evaluate them and go through my diagnostic tests again, comparing the findings to my initial tests.
 If they get better, then hooray — we move on!
-But if their symptoms are not better, then we initiate treatment and at least we can confirm that treatment is needed.
+But if their symptoms are not better, then we initiate treatment knowing that treatment is really necessary.